Erasmus+ Funding for School Student Mobilities in Spain

 What Our Participants Say

-Hear from students and coordinators who’ve joined our programmes in Benalmádena.
+Voices from students and group coordinators who’ve spent their week with us in Benalmádena.

 Does our school need Erasmus+ accreditation to participate?

 Not necessarily.
-Accredited schools can use their annual KA1 funding for student mobilities.
-Schools without accreditation can apply for a short-term KA122 project — a one-off project grant that doesn’t require prior accreditation.
-KA152 youth exchanges are also available to youth organisations and schools.
+Accredited schools can use their KA-121 annual budget for student mobilities.
+Schools without accreditation can apply for a short-term KA-122 project — a one-off project grant that doesn’t require prior accreditation.
+The funding types section on the Erasmus+ hub explains both routes.

 What age groups can participate?

-Our student programmes are designed for groups aged 14–19.
-Group sizes typically range from 15 to 45 students, plus accompanying teachers.
-We tailor the programme content and activities to suit the specific age group and learning objectives of each school.
+Our school student programmes are designed for groups aged 12–19 under KA-122 and KA-121.
+Group sizes typically range from 15 to 30 students, plus accompanying teachers.
+We tailor the programme content and activities to suit the specific age group and learning objectives.

-Funding amounts depend on the Key Action, group size, and your country’s distance to Spain.
-Grants typically cover travel (by distance band), individual support (accommodation and meals, per-day rates set by the National Agency), and programme activity costs.
-Contact your National Agency for exact rates — we can help you estimate costs based on your group size.
+Grant amounts depend on the Key Action, group size, and your country’s distance to Spain.
+Categories include travel (by distance band), individual support (per-day rates set by your National Agency), and programme activity costs.
+Exact rates are set by your National Agency — find yours on the official directory.
+We can help you estimate planning costs based on your group size — get in touch.

 How far in advance should we plan?